jessicalhansen/linkedlists-presentation/README.md

  3. If you do not need random access to any elements
  4. If you'll want to be able to insert items in the middle of the list

-Vishwa
-* One paragraph explaining the concept behind the topic assigned to your group.
-Include this in your README.md.
-* One paragraph outlining different types of questions that can be asked/solved using the given topic.

 ##### Resources
 * This video is a part of HackerRank's Cracking The Coding Interview Tutorial with Gayle Laakmann McDowell